C-KQ/C-KQ.github.io/_posts/2025-06-22-CloudResumeChallenge.md

 ![image](personalAssets/Images/Projects/ResumeChallenge/14_8_CICD_Pytest.png)

 After developing the test file, I deployed it to GitHub.
 I then configured a GitHub Action to install the necessary dependencies and execute these tests.
 Once this test workflow successfully passes, it triggers the "Terraform Apply" workflow using a **workflow_call** coupled with the **needs** attribute.
-This ensures that the infrastructure deployment (Terraform Apply) only proceeds after the tests have passed.
+This ensures that the infrastructure deployment (Terraform Apply) **only proceeds after the tests have passed**.
 ![image](personalAssets/Images/Projects/ResumeChallenge/14_9_CICD_PytestGithubActions.png)

 ![image](personalAssets/Images/Projects/ResumeChallenge/14_10_CICD_WorkflowPass.png)